 For those with life challenges such as prior incarceration or addiction recovery, “Hire the Unhireable” also reflects the nature of the God of the Bible as a God of forgiveness, grace and second chances.
 It is the God who famously gave second chances to Moses the murderer, Jonah the deserter, David the adulterer, Rahab the prostitute, Peter the denier and many others.
 It reflects the sentiment of Ephesians 4:28:

 Let the thief no longer steal, but rather let him labor, doing honest work with his own hands, so that he may have something to share with anyone in need.

-For the faithful leader seeking to lead faithfully in alignment with Biblical beliefs, principles and priorities, “Hire the Unhirable” goes beyond the “tight job market”, utilitarian rationale.
-It is about cultivating an organizational culture built on Biblical values of relationships, community and human dignity–“Hiring the Unhirable” even when “unchallenged” employees are available.
+For the faithful leader seeking to lead faithfully in alignment with Biblical beliefs, principles and priorities, “Hire the Unhireable” goes beyond the “tight job market”, utilitarian rationale.
+It is about cultivating an organizational culture built on Biblical values of relationships, community and human dignity–“Hiring the Unhireable” even when “unchallenged” employees are available.

 The Integriosity model organizes “heart change” along six Covert-Overt Continuums.
 There is nothing magic about these categories, but we believe they are helpful in thinking about practical execution of a Re-Imagined Purpose, Re-Imagined Values and a Re-Imagined Culture.
 The Continuums are Prayer, Proclamation, Policies, Practices, Products, People.

 Each Continuum represents an area in which leaders can begin to think about, plan and institute Re-Alignment changes to the heart of the organization.